Tara MacLean: Shaye

-MacLean collaborated with fellow artists Kim Stockwood and Damhnait Doyle.
+MaLean collaborated with fellow artists Kim Stockwood and Damhnait Doyle.
 The resulting group was named Shaye.
-The name was a tribute to Tara Maclean's sister who died in a car accident in 2002.
+The name was a tribute to Maclean's sister who died in a car accident in 2002.

 Their debut album The Bridge was released in October 2003 on EMI Canada.
 "Happy Baby" the lead single, was nominated for Single of the Year at the 2004 Juno Awards and won the Canadian Radio music award.
 This was followed up by "Beauty" in January 2005.
 They represented Canada at the World Expo in Nagoya, Japan that Spring.

-In 2006 Tara gave birth to her second child Stella Heather Sky Grand in Toronto, where she was residing with her partner Ted Grand (director and co-founder of Modo Yoga.)
+In 2006, she gave birth to her second child Stella Heather Sky Grand in Toronto, where she was residing with her partner Ted Grand (director and co-founder of Modo Yoga.)

 Their 2006 follow up Lake of Fire was released on EMI Canada.
 It was exclusively available on iTunes in November 2006, then released physically in February 2007.

 Wake

-Tara MacLean's third full-length release Wake was released on April 22, 2008, and is available to purchase as CD or MP3 from Nettwerk.
+MacLean's third full-length release Wake was released on April 22, 2008, and is available to purchase as CD or MP3 from Nettwerk.

-On October 8, 2007, Tara MacLean announced that she was leaving Shaye due to parental commitments and the desire to pursue a solo career.
+On October 8, 2007, MacLean announced that she was leaving Shaye due to parental commitments and the desire to pursue a solo career.

 She had her third child, Flora Samadhi Shaye Grand in April 2008.

-Tara has written her first screenplay.

 Atlantic Blue

-Tara MacLean's fourth studio album Atlantic Blue was released on 22 May 2017 to project supporters on PledgeMusic on digital, CD and vinyl.
-As part of the promotion of the project, an EP called Evidence was released on NoiseTrade as a free download (donation optional), which featured a mix of released and previously unreleased tracks.
+MacLean's fourth studio album Atlantic Blue was released on 22 May 2017 to project supporters on PledgeMusic on digital, CD and vinyl.
+As part of the promotion of the project, an EP called Evidence was released on NoiseTrade as a free download, which featured a mix of released and previously unreleased tracks.

-Atlantic Blue is a show and an album celebrating of Canadian east coast songwriters and contains covers of songs by Gene MacLellan, Gordie Sampson, Hank Snow, Lennie Gallant, The Rankin Family, Rita MacNeil, Ron Hynes, Sarah McLachlan, Shaye, Stan Rogers and Stompin’ Tom Connors.
+Atlantic Blue is a show and an album celebrating of Canadian east coast songwriters and contains covers of songs by Gene MacLellan, Gordie Sampson, Lennie Gallant, The Rankin Family, Rita MacNeil, Ron Hynes, Sarah McLachlan, Shaye, Stompin' Tom Connors, and others.